Nuclear umbrella: To the CSTO

 In November 2024, Russian defense minister Sergei Shoigu reiterated that Russia's nuclear umbrella covers the members of the Collective Security Treaty Organization, an alliance of former Soviet republics.
 Additionally, from June 2023, Russia has deployed some of its own nuclear weapons in Belarus, which together with Russia forms the Union State.
 Conversely, Kazakhstan signed the 2017 Treaty on the Prohibition of Nuclear Weapons, which is understood to forbid nuclear threats and thus extended nuclear deterrence.

+To Belarus

+In November 2024, Russian defense minister Sergei Shoigu specified that new Russian doctrine allows nuclear first use in response to conventional attacks against Belarus that threaten Belarus' "very existence".

+To Egypt and Syria

+For some time during the 1960s and 1970s Arab–Israeli conflict, including the Yom Kippur War, the Soviet Union extended its nuclear umbrella to Egypt and Syria, as the US government was aware.

 To Mongolia

 During the Cold War, the USSR stationed nuclear weapons in the Mongolian People's Republic.

 To Cuba

 In 1961, the US-backed Bay of Pigs Invasion against Fidel Castro's Cuban Revolution failed.
 During the 1962 Cuban Missile Crisis, the USSR deployed nuclear-armed missiles and bombers to Cuba, triggering a US blockade, international crisis and nuclear confrontation.
 They were removed within two months, and the United States agreed to not invade Cuba or allow on its territory the planning of another invasion similar to Bay of Pigs, as well as remove US nuclear missiles from Turkey and Italy.